The Dirichlet boundary problem for second order parabolic operators satisfying Carleson condition: Basic results and Interior estimates

 For simplicity we have worked on the domain $U$; the upper half-space.
 However, a similar result holds on any admissible parabolic domain via the localization and the pull-back map $\rho$. \end{proof}

-Next, we state the two interior Cacciopoli estimates for the parabolic equations. \begin{lemma} (A Cacciopoli inequality) Suppose that $u$ is a weak solution of \eqref{E:u}.
+Next, we state the two interior Cacciopoli estimates for the parabolic equations. \begin{lemma} (A Cacciopoli inequality) Suppose that $u$ is a weak solution\footnote{The weak solution is defined as usual; the equation is multiplied by a $C_0^\infty$ test function and integrated by parts in all variables moving all derivatives onto the test function.
+For details see for example \cite[Chapter I, (2.10)-(2.11)]{HL}.} of \eqref{E:u}.
 For an interior point $(x_0, x, t) \in U$ (which means $x_0 > 0$) and any $0 <r < x_0 /4$ such that $Q_{4r}(X, t) \subset U$, there exists a constant $C$ such that

 \end{lemma}

 The result is proven in \cite{HL} so we omit the proof.
 A similar claim holds for the second gradient if an additional assumption is placed on the coefficients.

 \begin{lemma} (A Cacciopoli inequality for the second gradient) Suppose that $u$ is a weak solution of \eqref{E:u}.
 For an interior point $(x_0, x, t) \in U$ (which means $x_0 > 0$) and any $0 <r < x_0 /2$ such that $Q_{2r}(X, t) \subset U$, assume that $|\nabla A|,|\boldsymbol{B}|\le K/r$ on $Q_{2r}(X, t)$.
 Then there exists a constant $C=C(K)$ such that